 Hosting, promoting, producing an EDM show at The Armory is almost like a 1-day festival.
 The amount of staffing, production, planning, marketing, it is simply so much more than smaller-scale events.
 The financial investment is also significantly more than smaller-scale events.
 It seems like many general fans think we can just flip a switch and open the Armory.
 It is so much more complicated and expensive than this.

 How do you pick who gets booked for gigs as far as local and national acts go?
 Are you looking for anything specific?

 Booking artists requires being able to look at a balance between passion and business.
 A business needs to make money to stay in business, at the same time paying bills and taking care of employees.
 This has never been easy in the SIMshows world.
 Over the years profit margins have never been what any good business would continue on with, but my teaching job allows me to be flexible with what SIM makes over the course of the year.
 I do not need to sustain my life, my family’s life, etc… with the music industry.

 This gives me tremendous flexibility with who we look at for booking.

 There are obvious bookings we target, those acts that we know will do well.
 There is another mid-tier of acts that usually does well, but ya never know.
-Then there is a tier of smaller acts that is generally more risky.
-Many of these smaller/newer acts are great producers and/or DJs, but they are also much more risky when it comes to paying the bills for an event.
-We try to balance these three tiers as much as possible, while staying in business.
+Then there is a tier of smaller acts that is generally riskier.
+Many of these smaller/newer acts are great producers and/or DJs, but they are also much riskier when it comes to paying the bills for an event.
+We try to balance these three tiers as much as possible while staying in business.